AdvML-Group/AdvML-Group.github.io/_pages/open_source.md

-This is the open source code of our AdvML-group's projects and articles.
+This is the open-source code for our AdvML-Group’s projects and publications.